Saturday, 15 October 2016

 ATTUR FORT

-The fort is on the north bank of river Vashista river.
-The river divides this place as Attur ( ஆறு+ ஊர் = ஆற்றூர் latter called as ஆத்தூர்) and Pudhupettai.
-As per 10 the century Parantaka Chozha’s inscription the place was called as Artrur kootram ( ஆற்றூர் கூற்றம்).
-During Vanakovaraiyars period it was a part of Makathai mandalam.
+The fort is on the north bank of the Vashista River.
+The river divides this place as Attur (ஆறு+ ஊர் = ஆற்றூர் latter called as ஆத்தூர்) and Pudhupettai.
+As per 10 the century Parantaka Chozha’s inscription the place was called Artrur Kootram (ஆற்றூர் கூற்றம்).
+During the Vanakovaraiyars period, it was a part of Makathai mandalam.
 This was also the east geographical limit of Ketti Mudali’s kingdom.
 Salem Chinna Bhupalan’s one of the six sons Lakshmana Naikar also ruled this area.

 A BRIEF HISTORY OF THE ATTUR FORT

-There are two statements, who constructed this fort.
-The first one is the fort was built by the predessors of Ketti Mudali of Taramangalam.
-The another statement is Lakshmana Naikar, one of the six sons of Salem Chinnama Naikar, had build the fort, which is contradicting to the first statement.
+There are two statements, that constructed this fort.
+The first one is the fort was built by the predecessors of Ketti Mudali of Taramangalam.
+The other statement is Lakshmana Naikar, one of the six sons of Salem Chinnama Naikar, had built the fort, which is contradicting to the first statement.

-During 1689, Mysore war, the captain Hambaiyah took the direct control of Ketti Mudali’s Chamballi Fort, Omalur and Anantha Giri’s fort ( Attur fort).
-Since then the fort was under the control of Mysore for about 100 years.
-From the year 1760 it was one of the 17 divisions of Paramahal.
-Then in 1792 it became one of the nine division of Salem South.
-From 1796, the place changed it’s name to Attur from Anantha Giri.
-The fort was used as a war center during Hyder Ali and Tippu Sultan period.
-It became part of the British rule during 1768.
-In four years time the Fort’s control was changed between British and Hyder Ali.
-Finally after the 3rd Mysore war, when Hyder Ali was defeated, the Fort’s control came to Britishers ( 1792).
+During the 1689, Mysore War, the captain Hambaiyah took direct control of Ketti Mudali’s Chamballi Fort, Omalur, and Anantha Giri’s fort ( Attur fort).
+Since then the fort has been under the control of Mysore for about 100 years.
+From the year 1760, it was one of the 17 divisions of Paramahal.
+Then in 1792, it became one of the nine divisions of Salem South.
+From 1796, the place changed its name to Attur from Anantha Giri.
+The fort was used as a war center during the Hyder Ali and Tippu Sultan periods.
+It became part of the British rule in 1768.
+In four years, the Fort’s control was changed between the British and Hyder Ali.
+Finally, after the 3rd Mysore War, when Hyder Ali was defeated, the Fort’s control came to the Britishers ( 1792).
 The British troops are housed in this fort, for which some of the structures are added.
-The Attur Fort lost its importance when the British troops moved to Sankagiri Fort in the year 1799.
+The Attur Fort lost its importance when the British troops moved to Sankagiri Fort in 1799.
 Till 1824 the fort was used as a place to keep the arms and ammunition.

 SECURITY SYSTEMS

-The main entrance to the fort is from east, in addition to a small & narrow entrance from south after crossing the river.
+The main entrance to the fort is from the east, in addition to a small & narrow entrance from the south after crossing the river.
 The small entrance might have been used for human passage.
-The fort walls are constructed with shaped granite stones of width more than 10 feet and the wall stones are shaped in the form of wedge and interlocked with each other.
+The fort walls are constructed with granite stones of a width of more than 10 feet and the wall stones are shaped in the form of wedges and interlocked with each other.
 Crocodiles with water around the fort ( No crocks now with water ).
-The rectangular fort of 1 km circumference was constructed in a 62 acres of land.
+The rectangular fort of 1 km circumference was constructed on 62 acres of land.
 The stones are brought from the Kalladithan Kunru.
-The fort has a narrow entrance from south with watch tower/ mandapam and a platform to position the canon.
-There is also a secret passage and it is believed that it goes up to Thalaivasal and no body ventured through it so far.
+The fort has a narrow entrance from the south with a watch tower/ mandapam and a platform to position the canon.
+There is also a secret passage and it is believed that it goes up to Thalaivasal and nobody ventured through it so far.

 STRUCTURES AND TEMPLES